Animation Addons

 How to Configure Search No Result Widget

-Enable it, create a new page, set a title, choose the Elementor Full Width template, and publish.
-Adjust options as needed.
+Enable the widget, create a new page, set a title, choose the Elementor Full Width template, and publish the page.

 Configuring Search No Result Widget : A Step-by-Step Guide